Depok: Public transportation

 Harjamukti LRT station serves Cibubur Line, part of Jabodebek LRT.

 Angkot is the major means of public transportation in Depok.
-Go-Jek and Grab and taxicabs are easily available.
+Gojek and Grab and taxicabs are easily available.
 Depok is connected to other areas of greater Jakarta by KRL Commuterline, TransJakarta & Jabodebek LRT. station, station, station, station, station and station of KRL Commuterline commuter train service located within Depok.
 Commuter train and Light metro is widely used to travel to Jakarta city center and other parts of Greater Jakarta, but is very crowded during peak hours.

 Air

 Depok is served by Soekarno-Hatta International Airport and Halim Perdanakusuma International Airport.
 Meanwhile Pondok Cabe Airport is located at South Tangerang in borders with Depok, but does not have regular scheduled air service.